IIITLucknowSWEngg/CSITTeam012/Assignment 02/Test.md

 2. **When**:
    - The user navigates to the API configuration section.
-   - The user enters API credentials and endpoints for the sandbox environment.
+   - The user enters API credentials and endpoints .
    - The user sends a test request.

 3. **Then**: